Great North of Scotland Railway: Waterloo, Keith and Inverness

-The 12+1/2 mi extension of the Great North to Keith was opened on 10 October 1856, with two intermediate stations at and Grange.
+The 12+1/2 mi extension of the Great North to Keith, authorised by the Great North of Scotland Railway Extension Act 1855 (18 & 19 Vict. c. xxviii) was opened on 10 October 1856, with two intermediate stations at and Grange.
 Initially five services a day ran between Aberdeen and Keith, taking between 2 hours 40 minutes and 3 hours 5 minutes, although the number of services was later reduced to four.
-The route between Nairn and Keith authorised on 21 July 1856 required less earthwork, reducing cost, but had steeper gradients than had originally been proposed, and the Great North contributed £40,000 towards a bridge over the Spey.
+The route between Nairn and Keith authorised by the Inverness and Aberdeen Junction Railway Act 1856 (19 & 20 Vict. c. cx) on 21 July 1856 required less earthwork, reducing cost, but had steeper gradients than had originally been proposed, and the Great North contributed £40,000 towards a bridge over the Spey.
 The line reached Dalvey (near Forres) in 1857, and Keith on 18 August 1858.
 Three services a day ran the 108+1/2 mi between Aberdeen and Inverness, increasing to five a day east of Keith, and the journey to Inverness took between 5 hours and 55 minutes and 6 hours 30 minutes.
 (Note: As the Spey Bridge was unfinished when the line opened, passengers disembarked and walked across the adjacent road bridge.
 The locomotive was detached and crossed before the carriages were hauled over by ropes.)
 The Great North did not insist on running rights west of Keith, but through carriages were probably provided from the start.
 (Note: Timetables of the time did not differentiate clearly between through and connecting trains.)